-Despite their favourable characteristics for many challenging applications excellent demanding thermal. chemical, and mechanical stability, ceramic-based membranes need costly basic materials such as Al2O3, ZrO2, SiO2, and TiO2 for their formation [58].
-This could be an additional barrier for their en masse application in especially for industries, oily wastewater treatment.
-Therefore. researches have been started to observe the fabrication of low-cost ceramic membranes from natural mineral-based materials made from zeolite, fly-ash, kaolin, and others.
+pespite their favourable characteristics for many challenging applications demanding excellent thermal, chemical, and mechanical stability, ceramic-based membranes need costly basic materials such as Al2O3, ZrO2, SiO2, and TiO2 for their formation [58].
+This could be an additional barrier for their en masse application in industries. especially for oilv treatment. wastewater Therefore, researches have been started to observe the fabrication of low-cost ceramic membranes from natural mineral-based materials made from zeolite, fly-ash, kaolin, and others.
 It was believed that the valorisation of relevant natural mineral-based materials could produce low-cost ceramic membranes having excellent filtration performance [59].